amytraylor/amytraylor.github.io/work/working_bibliography.md

 **D'Errico, L. (2015).** Aberrant likenesses.
 In M. Schwab (Ed.), *Transpositions: Aesthetico-epistemic operators in artistic research*.
 Leuven University Press.
 ✓ Referenced in synthesis (anamorphic resemblance, score/performance hiatus).

+**de Assis, P., & D'Errico, L. (Eds.).
+(2019).** *Artistic Research: Charting a Field in Expansion*.
+Rowman & Littlefield International.
+ISBN: 978-1-78661-149-9
+✓ Confirmed from PDF.
+Contains Schwab's "Expositionality" chapter (ch.
+2, pp. 27–45) and Cull Ó Maoilearca's "Artistic Research and Performance" (ch.
+10, pp. 146–174).
+**Note:** This is a separate volume from *Transpositions* (Schwab, Ed., 2018, Leuven University Press).
+The draft citation "Schwab, 2018, pp. 8–9" refers to the Introduction of *Transpositions*, not this volume.

 **Dolphijn, R., & van der Tuin, I. (2010).** The transversality of new materialism. *Women: A Cultural Review*, 21(2), 153–171.
 ✓ Used: p.
 153 (fascinated by affect, force and movement), p.
 95 (via Ferrando).
 Also cited as "van der Tuin and Dolphijn (2010)" throughout.